ArtemNureev/Autotest_params_10projectpy/README.md

 Negative and positive tests are present
-The pytest and requests packages must be installed to run the tests All tests can be run with the pytest command.
+The pytest and requests packages must be installed to run the tests All tests can be run with the "pytest" command.
 Language - `Python` interpreter and `PyCharm` development environment.
 Actions for testing: Start the Test Bench
 Example of the test bench address: https://4f995f6a-8ca0-48f9-a4e0-a38e5847a2f5.serverhub.praktikum-services.ru.